Taking the GP Out of the Loop

-\paragraph{Computational cost.} Finding the $K$ nearest neighbors requires evaluating $d(x,x_i)$ for all $N$ observations, costing $O(KN)$ time per query.
-Treating the observations as independent relieves us from calculating the $O(N^2)$ pairwise covariances between observations as in the calculation of $K(x_m,x)$ in equations~\ref{eq:GP}.
+\paragraph{Computational cost} Finding the $K$ nearest neighbors requires evaluating $d(x,x_i)$ for all $N$ observations, at a cost of $O(N \ln K)$ time per query (using a max heap \cite{clrs}).
+Treating the observations as independent relieves us from calculating the $O(N^2)$ pairwise covariances between observations as in the calculation of $K(x_m,x)$ in \eqref{eq:GP}.
 Our implementation uses the Python module Faiss \cite{faiss_code} to find the $K$ nearest neighbors.
-Note that there is no hyperparameter-fitting step.
-(The impact of the choice of $K$ on performance in discussed in Appendix~\ref{sec:ablation}.)

-Figure~\ref{fig:surrogate} depicts the ENN surrogate for an inverted parabola with various numbers of observations, $N$, and settings of $K$.
-Both the mean and uncertainty become smoother as $K$ increases.
-Notice in the lower right subfigure ($K=9$, $N=10$) that the red line falls outside the gray area.
-A well-calibrated (i.e., fitted) model would contain the function in $\mu(x) - 2\sigma(x) < f(x) < \mu(x) + 2\sigma(x)$, with high probability.
-In the next section, Section~\ref{sec:acq}, we show that calibration is not necessary for effective BO.